Calculate a Project End Date in Excel

 Weekend - (optional) the number of days and which days of the week considered to be weekend days.
 These days are not included in the total number of working days.
 For this argument enter the weekend number code or the cell reference to the location of this data in the worksheet (see the table of number codes on page 2 of this tutorial).

 Holidays - (optional) one or more additional dates that are excluded from the total number of working days.
 Use the cell references to the location of the data in the worksheet for this argument.

 Example: Find the End Date of a Project

-As seen in the image at the top of this page, this example will use the WORKDAY.INTL function to find the end date for a project that begins August 5, 2012 and finishes 82 days later.
+As seen in the image above, this example will use the WORKDAY.INTL function to find the end date for a project that begins August 5, 2012 and finishes 82 days later.